mpg-age-bioinformatics/flaski/DEPLOYING.md

 openssl dhparam -out ~/flaski_data/certificates/dhparam.pem 2048
 ```

+On a Mac double click on the cert.pem file to open it and add it to the Keychain.
+In key chain double click on the certificate to change Trust : When using this certificate : Always trust.

 If running flaski on development mode make sure that you change the variable `FLASK_ENV` to `development` in `docker-compose.yml`.

 Export secret variables: